sdecamillis/sdecamillis.github.io/_pages/instrumentation.md

 ### Dual-beam confocal microscope

 At Macquarie University, I developed and optimised a purpose-built bench-top scanning microscope to study [upconversion materials as fluorescent nanoprobes](/research/#non-linear-response-of-YbTm-particles).
 The key feature of this microscope was the generation and alignment of two infrared laser modes with different radial profiles: Gaussian and annular.
 The experiment required an accurate characterisation of the beam point-spread-functions to guarantee central symmetry and collinearity of the two lasers.

+The system included tunable excitation power, the selection of different spectral windows, accurate translation of the sample in the 3D space, and the capability of single-photon detection.
+All these features were computer-controlled by a Labview program that I developed uing a modular and scalable architecture.

-Precision in this alignment is fundamental to enable *[Stimulated Excitation Depletion microscopy](/research/#super-resolution-imaging)* when applied to up-conversion nanoparticles.
+Beam alignment was fundamental to enable *[Stimulated Excitation Depletion microscopy](/research/#super-resolution-imaging)*, especially when applied to up-conversion nanoparticles.
 As a result of my system upgrades, the resolution performance of the instrument improved to the point of being able to resolve and characterise individual nanoparticles (50 nm), well beyond the diffraction limit.

-{% comment %}
-The study of UCNPs had a specific list of requirements to address the following needs:
-- excitation in the NIR
-- detection in different spectral windows in the visible and in the excitation band
-- single-photon detection
-- tunable excitation power
-- 3D scanning system

-developed acquisition system in Labview.

-To enable STED, a second excitation beam was introduced in the excitation optical path to allow for single or dual excitation channel.

-In this research project, I developed a table-top confocal microscope suitable for imaging a selected type of UCNPs..
-{% endcomment %}

 >![Dual-beam optical setup](/assets/rad/sted_setup.jpg)
 >*Table-top confocal microscope providing a 976 nm Gaussian beam as excitation source, a 808 nm annular beam as depletion laser, and detection in a tunable spectral window.*